zhutao100/qwen-code/docs/users/features/sandbox.md

 - Sandboxing reduces but doesn't eliminate all risks.
 - Use the most restrictive profile that allows your work.
-- Container overhead is minimal after first build.
+- Container overhead is minimal after the first pull/build.
 - GUI applications may not work in sandboxes.

 ## Related documentation